Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 Structure and Responsibilities of Governing Board

-There are currently 8 Governors with full and equal voting rights.
+There are currently 10 Governors with full and equal voting rights.

 In addition, we have a committee structure to undertake our monitoring and evaluation roles.
-These committees discuss items in depth and make recommendations to the Full Governing Body.

 Membership and terms of reference of committees are determined annually in the autumn term and each committee meets at least once per term.
 We have 2 main committees:

-1. School Improvement Committee - Monitors the School Development Plan,curriculum, quality of teaching and learning, pupil performance data, SEND.
+1. School Improvement Committee - Monitors the School Development Plan, curriculum, quality of teaching and learning, pupil performance data, SEND.

 2. Resources Committee – Responsible for setting the school budget and reviewing the school’s financial performance.
 The committee also monitors staff performance management, responsibility for pay and other HR matters, Health & Safety and premises and lettings.